bbennett36/barbershop/README.md

-# barbershop
+# 1st version of barbershop website
-# blessedbarbershop
-# blessedbarbershop